Last updated: 11th January 2019

 There isn't a lifetime status on IHG Rewards club unfortunately.

 Staying at hotels (the normal way!)

 The base rate is 10 points per USD on your room rate, so your billing currency is something other than USD will need to do a currency conversion.
-Gold members earn a 10% bonus, and Platinum members earn a 50% bonus on top of the base rate.
+Gold members earn a 10% bonus, and Platinum members earn 50% bonus and Spire members earn 100% on top of the base rate.

-IHG lets you buy 10 000 points for $70 USD if you are just short of points for a reward night.
-Except it’s possible to do this over and over again, with a maximum of X transactions per day.
+IHG lets you buy points at effectively 5000 points for $35 USD, pro rata up to 15 000 points for $105USD.
+This is particularly handy if you are just short of points for a reward night.
+An advantage here is it is possible to do this over and over again.

-But the beauty of this is that, unless you require paying cash to trigger promotions or for elite membership, you know that you should not pay more than the following for rooms in following in following categories:
+Unless you require paying cash to trigger promotions or for elite membership, this infers that you should not pay more than the following for rooms in following in following categories: